 When Joey invited me down to hunt with him last season, he sweetened the deal by offering me first shot.
 I’d have made the trip anyway but as I hadn’t killed a buck in a few years, the offer sure didn’t hurt my feelings.
 All bundled up and sitting side by side in his tripod, Joey and I looked like two turkeys perched on a high line wire.
 Deer were moving with the sunrise; does and fawns at first light, then little bucks chasing and grunting as the sun climbed higher in the sky.
 Joey was nearly as bloodthirsty as I was and he’d staked his claim to the first mature doe within rifle range but I convinced him that there was too much rut activity in front of us to be dropping does.
 The wind picked up that afternoon and limited movement, and we only saw a couple of deer.

 Half a dozen does greeted us the next morning and got so close I thought they might climb into the tripod with us.
 We didn’t see anything for the next couple of hours, though, and were starting to get discouraged when Joey spotted another doe some three hundred yards away.
 He already had his thumb on his safety and was telling me how he was going to bust her when I reminded him that there might be a buck behind her.
-Sure enough, there was, and he was decent from what we could tell from the quick glimpse he gave us.
+Sure enough, there was, and he was decent from what we could tell.
 The buck followed his doe across a deep ditch and we lost them in the trees.
 I grabbed my grunt tube and gave it all I had.

 The buck broke out of the brush and walked our way but then angled back towards the thick stuff.
 When he paused to lick a low hanging branch, I took a knee on the tripod’s platform and braced my rifle on the guardrail.
 The hundred grain bullet left my 257 Weatherby Magnum doing 3,000 feet per second and crossed the 181 yards between us before the buck even knew I’d pulled the trigger.
 The bullet hit him where neck meets shoulder and stood him straight up on his hind legs.
 I expected the buck to hit all fours and bolt into the trees but instead he just kept on standing.
 Right up until he fell over on his back.
 He kicked twice and never moved again.